Bullying Prevention

 Bullying is an unwanted, aggressive behavior that involves an imbalance of real or perceived power between individuals with the intent to cause harm.
 Students who are the targets of bullying behavior and those who exhibit bullying behavior toward others may suffer serious, lasting consequences.
 To be considered bullying, the behavior must include:

-A Deliberate Act: To cause emotional or physical harm to another individual.
+Deliberate Act: To cause emotional or physical harm to another individual.

 An Imbalance of Power: Those who bully use their power—such as physical strength, access to embarrassing information, or popularity—to control or harm others.
 Power imbalances can change over time and vary in different situations, even if they involve the same people.